-Whatever you call it—hijab, scarf, garb, head wrap, turban, and some more insulting things that I will not mention here—it is the first thing people notice.
+Whatever you call it—hijab, head scarf, garb, head wrap, turban, and some more insulting things which I will not mention here—it is the first thing people notice.
 I am kinda tired of talking about it, explaining it, defending it.
 It is not the most important part of Islam or Iman (faith).

-The day to day questions I receive from perfect strangers about my hijab can range from innocent to downright mean, but what all the questioning boils down to is: “Why do you wear that?”
+The day to day questions I receive from perfect strangers about my headscarf can range from innocent and curious to downright mean, but what all the questioning boils down to is: “Why do you wear that?”
 And my first thought of course is to give a smart-alecky response like: “Oh, I love to wear converse because they give me that I don’t give a crap look that I love so much.”

-Two words.
+Four little words.
 That’s all.
 It sums it up, but falls short.

-If I gave the full answer/history/misconceptions to passing strangers, I fear I may be committed or burned at the stake :/ (In the small southern cities in which I have resided, Muslims are scarce.
+If I gave the full answer/history/misconceptions to passing strangers, I fear I may be committed or burned at the stake (In the small southern cities in which I have resided, Muslims are scarce.
 So, the lack of knowledge is understandable, but unfortunately xenophobia is rampant).

 No! not another definition!
 Yes, kind reader, another definition.

-For me, when I first encountered Islam, I was of the Westerner thinking in regards to women dressing modestly, for no other reason than this was some kind of programming to which I had been subconsciously subjected.
-However, as a young woman, I knew the crushing insecurity that came along with being put on display at all times; as a subject to be critiqued.
-I know I was expected to mold my appearance for unattainable approval.
+For me, when I first encountered Islam, I was of the Western thinking in regards to women dressing modestly, for no other reason than this was some kind of programming to which I had been subconsciously subjected.
+However, as a young woman, I knew the crushing insecurity that came along with being put on display at all times, as a subject to be critiqued by all who crossed my path.
+I knew I was expected to mold my appearance for unattainable approval.
+And I was crushed my the weight of it all.

 I became increasingly frustrated by the harassment and disrespect I received as an American woman dressed as a typical American woman.
-I was perceived as available, and was so rarely treated like a lady, no matter how I acted or what words I spoke.
+I was perceived as available.
+And was so rarely treated with respect that should be shown to any human being no matter how I acted, or what words I spoke, or what I achieved.
 Sure, some women enjoy this kind of attention, but it was not for me.

-And the answer was so obvious and attuned to my own nature that I was shocked when she said, “So, that I can be recognized as a woman who is to be respected and not harassed, so that I can protect myself from the male gaze, so that I don’t have to be on displayed for all to see, instead I can share myself privately with whom I choose.”
+And the answer was so obvious and attuned to my own nature that I was shocked when she said, “So that I can be recognized as a woman who believes in God and should be respected and not harassed.
+So that I can be spared the cross hairs of the male gaze.
+So that I can give consent to who see me and who does not.”